-The Barber Institute is home to one of the finest collections of Roman, Byzantine, Sasanian and Medieval Islamic coins in the world, numbering more than 15,000 items.
+The Barber Institute is home to one of the finest collections of Roman, Byzantine, Sasanian, medieval Islamic, and medieval and modern Hungarian coins in the world, numbering more than 15,000 items.
 While selections from this are regularly on display in themed exhibitions in the Coin Gallery, the majority are housed in state-of-the-art storage facilities in the Coin Study Room.
 This room also provides access to the collection’s electronic catalogue, a specialist library numbering more than 2,000 volumes and facilities for private study and seminars.
 The Coin Study Room is also the hub of the graduate programme in Ancient and Medieval Numismatics at the University, for further details, see www.coins.bham.ac.uk

 Coins and related artefacts can be browsed online at www.barber.org.uk/coins